Frequently asked questions

 Why do we insist on training classes for the dogs?

 With few exceptions, all the dogs have been strays and will arrive knowing very little in the way of basic commands therefore its in your and their best interests to work on this as quickly as possible.
 By knowing their basic commands the world will open up for your adopted dog allowing them to meet people appropriately, interact and play with dogs daily and be the dog everyone wants to meet rather than run away from.
 A formal class will boost not only your but your adopted dogs confidence and is a good boost in getting to know your dog.
 We ask for training classes to be started within 3 months of adoption, this is plenty of time generally for most dogs to have settled into their new homes, get into a routine and be prepared and more willing to learn.
+In certain cases, one to one training will work better than classes.
+We will discuss requirements with you regarding your chosen dog.

 Older dogs are also required to attend, as above they will benefit from and improve with some basic commands.
 No dog will arrive perfect, you should expect to work on a few areas such as basic commands, lead work/heal work and in addition toilet training for many.
 The Romanian Dogs are the smartest you are likely to meet and will do literally anything for a tasty treat making the training so much easier.